mohiva/play-silhouette/docs/configuration.rst

                                 cookie.
 Defaults to 12 hours ``authenticatorIdleTimeout``    The time in seconds an authenticator can be idle before it timed out.
-Defaults to 30 minutes ``authenticatorExpiry``         The expiry of the authenticator in minutes.
+Defaults to 30 minutes ``authenticatorExpiry``         The expiry of the authenticator in seconds.
 Defaults to 12 hours
 ============================    ===================================================================

 .. _session_authenticator_settings: